-The Company offers the Exodus Platform in all jurisdictions not prohibited by US law.
-The Company uses geoblocking technology to block the Exodus Platform's availability in jurisdictions subject to U.S. comprehensive sanctions, namely, the Crimea region and so-called Donetsk People's Republic Luhansk People's Republic in Ukraine, Cuba, Iran, North Korea, and Syria.
+The Company offers the Exodus Platform in all jurisdictions not prohibited by U.S. or international law.
+The Company uses geo-blocking technology to block the Exodus Platform's availability in jurisdictions subject to U.S. comprehensive sanctions, namely, the Crimea region and so-called Donetsk People's Republic and Luhansk People's Republic in Ukraine, Cuba, Iran, North Korea, and Syria.
 The Company also uses geo-blocking technology to block the availability of API integrations for third-party crypto-to-crypto exchange services in the states of New York and Washington.
 In addition, the Company maintains a blacklist that prevents transactions between third-party APIs and sanctioned cryptocurrency wallet addresses.
 The Company has implemented an automated OFAC sanctions list search in its customer support system, which operates in instances where wallet holders have provided their names.